 - Preheat oven to 400 degrees F. Line two baking sheets with parchment paper.
 Place sliced palmiers 1-inch apart on the baking sheets.

 - Bake until golden and flaky, 12-15 minutes, rotating pans halfway through.
 (Bake time will depend on how cold your pastry is before going into the oven.)

 - Let rest 2-3 minutes and loosen palmiers from parchment with a thin metal spatula.
 Transfer to a wire rack to cool slightly.
 Serve warm.

 To freeze and bake later:

-- Freeze palmiers on baking sheets until solid, then transfer to freezer-safe bags for storage.
+- Freeze palmiers on baking sheets until solid, then transfer to freezer-safe bags for storage, up to 1 month.

-- Preheat oven to 400 degrees.
-Place frozen palmiers 1-inch apart on parchment-lined baking sheets.
+- Preheat oven to 400 degrees F. Place frozen palmiers 1-inch apart on parchment-lined baking sheets.
 Bake, from frozen, 15-18 minutes, until golden and flaky, rotating pans halfway through.
 Continue as directed above.